parasuramivln/PDC-support-web/software/vasp/general.md

 ## General observations
 - VASP is not helped by hyper-threading
 - Running on fewer than 128 tasks per node allocates more memory to each MPI task.
 This can in some cases improve performance and is necessary if your job crashes with an out-of-memory (OOM) error.
-Further information from the VASP wiki can be found at https://www.vasp.at/wiki/index.php/Memory_requirements and at https://www.vasp.at/wiki/index.php/Not_enough_memory.
+Further information can be found on the VASP wiki pages [Memory_requirements](https://www.vasp.at/wiki/index.php/Memory_requirements) and [Not_enough_memory](https://www.vasp.at/wiki/index.php/Not_enough_memory).

 ## Parallelization settings
 Parallelization over k-points is recommended when it is possible to do so.
 In practice,